 BPH and its treatments rarely cause problems with sex.
 Even if you have retrograde ejaculation, your erection or orgasm shouldn’t feel any different than it used to.
 Retrograde ejaculation can result in infertility, as the semen will not come out of the penis.
 If you notice any problems with sex, talk to your doctor.
 Help may be available.

-Some men will have difficulty controlling their urine (urinary incontinence) after this surgery.
+Some men will have trouble controlling their urine (urinary incontinence) after this surgery.
 This may last for a few days, weeks, or months, but it will improve with time.
 You may also pass your urine more often (urinary frequency), like you did before the surgery.
-This will also improve as you begin to heal.
+This will also improve as you start to heal.